resonatecoop/api/test/README.md

 * products
   * GET /user/products

 As work on the new API continues, you might need to edit the existing tests, as well as create new tests.
+You can use `Template.test.js` and `testConfig.js`, located in the `test` folder, to get started.

 ## To Do
+* Need to clarify location of test target, ie 'beam' or 'api(4)'.
+* Find a simple, straightforward way to get access tokens.
+  * These are needed in the Admin.ts and User.ts tests.
+  * Most straightforward solution would be to copy the login process and capture the token in the response.
-* nts: look over api/src/db/models/* to get a better idea of what the data/datatypes are.
+* Look over api/src/db/models/* to get a better idea of what the data/datatypes are.
-* (nts: it might be good to run tests from within Docker, using `docker exec -it resonate-api mocha <some.test.js>`?
-Not sure if this helps...)
+* It might be good to run tests from within Docker, using `docker exec -it resonate-api mocha <some.test.js>`?
+  * Not sure if this helps anything.
 * Configure Mocha
   * error log naming / location
   * anything else useful
+    * --reporter type?
 * Better / more TypeScript integration